aliyunvideo/AliyunPlayer_Web/customComponents/readme.md

 - StartAD: the start ad component.
 - Staticad: the static ad component:
 - VideoAD: the video ad component.
-- Caption: the caption component.
-- Track: the track component.
-- ManyVideoAD: the many video ad component.

 The packaged file is `/disk/aliplayer-components/aliplayercomponents.min.js` file, which can be referenced in your page.